 - Perform a speed test.
 Remember what you just read in the Transylvanian story?
 Well, then test the VPN’s speed right after you installed and configured your app.
-Who has time to infinitely wait for a page to load or a movie to buffer?
+Who has time to wait for a page to load infinitely or a movie to buffer?
 No one, right?!
-Speed is really important, so don’t forget to make sure you are content with how the VPN performs.
+Speed is essential, so don’t forget to make sure you are content with how the VPN performs.

 - Check the number of servers.
 Unlike age, the number of servers is not just a number.
-Being able to access servers located in the most-wanted countries around the globe is important for being able to bypass censorship or China’s DPI, unblock geo-restricted websites, and even download torrents securely.
+Access servers located in the most-wanted countries around the globe is important for being able to bypass censorship or China’s DPI, unblock geo-restricted websites, and even download torrents securely.
 Activate your detective spirit again and check if the total number of servers pleases you.

 - Check for unicorn protocols.
 VPN providers created two species of unicorns – unicorn servers I have just told you about and unicorn protocols.
 Unicorn protocols are represented by protocols besides OpenVPN, or PPTP.
 Therefore, look for protocols like Stealth VPN, SoftEther VPN, WireGuard, or even Shadowsocks.